tobetz/LegoMicroscope/README.md

 - The parts lists as [Bricklink ldr][bricklink_list] list.
 You can use the Bricklink list to quickly get the bricks in case you have no Lego at home.
 - The links to webpages that sell the ocular lenses ([Europe][EU_Lense], [UK][UK_Lense])
 - The smartphone lens we use here (iPhone 5s camera module).
-- The [Textfile][explorer_text] of the Explorer Kit, which will help you to learn about microscopy and optics while you build the microscope.
+- The Explorer Kit, which will help you to learn about microscopy and optics while you build the microscope.
 Or even better, the [ZIP][explorer_zip] file of the explorer kit.
 - The [scientific paper][bioRxiv] we wrote about the Lego Microscope

 <p align="center">